lovehumanity/lovehumanity.github.io/_pages/About.md

 ## About this Blog

-Welcome to my small blog on the internet.
+Welcome to my blog on the internet.
 I live in the UK.
-I maintain this blog here partly for my own personal development and spiritual journey and also to help others along the way.
-If you disagree with any of the articles or want to get in touch feel free to send me an email with your thoughts chrisisamazing@protonmail.com .This blog is hosted completely free using jeykll minimal mistakes theme and gitlab.
+I maintain this blog here for my own personal development and spiritual journey and also to help others along the way.
+If you disagree with any of the articles or want to get in touch feel free to send me an email with your thoughts chrisisamazing@protonmail.com .This blog is hosted completely free using jeykll minimal mistakes theme and github/gitlab.

 In this Blog You'll find articles on the following topics: